ABOUT THE DATA INTELLIGENCE JOURNAL

 Perspective or commentary articles which express new perspectives including outlook, challenge, and opportunities on a specific topic in the authors’ area of expertise of high interest to the Data Intelligence community/audience.

 - Research articles which present state-of-the-art research findings on the latest development, up-to-date issues, and challenges in the topics on data generation, data analysis, data integration, data sharing, data management and related topics in the field of Data Intelligence.

 - Data application articles which report specific domain or cross domain applications based on data resources, repositories and data-enabled technologies.

+Letters to the Editor (LTE) which are rapid communications to publish short articles with a high degree of novelty.
 We are eager to share our vision and open opportunities for researchers, scientists and industry leaders to publish, promote and share their work through Data Intelligence, and we hope you can join us, to help us fulfill this vision by submitting your various articles to the journal!

-Please submit your papers to email@example.com.
+Please submit your papers at https://mc03.manuscriptcentral.com/di.